2023 IMPORTANT DATES

-LEGISLATURE PASSED RETIREE BONUS BILL
+LEGISLATURE PASSED RETIREE BONUS BILL IN 2022

 The Alabama Legislature awarded final passage to our ARSEA/APEAL longevity bonus legislation for retirees the week of March 28th and sent the measure to Gov. Kay Ivey’s desk for review and signature.
 The governor previously indicated to our staff that she is supportive of the bill and will allow it to become law.